wcarhart/willcarh.art/content/projects.md

 tags: mobile

 name: NASA APOD
-blurb:
+blurb: Simple iOS app to display the NASA Astronomy Picture of the Day
-about: Simple iOS app to display the NASA Astronomy Picture of the Day
+about: APOD is a simple iOS application to display the NASA Astronomy Picture of the Day.
+Given a date, APOD returns NASA's astronomy picture for that day, as well as some metadata and relevant links to the media.
 languages: Swift
 languages: Objective-C
 technologies: iOS